What They Do: Materials engineers develop, process, and test materials used to create a wide range of products.

 How to Become One: Materials engineers must have a bachelor’s degree in materials science and engineering or in a related engineering field.
 Completing internships and cooperative engineering programs while in school can be helpful in getting hired as a materials engineer.

-Job Outlook: Employment of materials engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
-About half of all materials engineers work in manufacturing industries, including many that are expected to have slow growth or declines in employment.
+Job Outlook: Employment of materials engineers is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of materials engineers with similar occupations.